compose-spec/compose-spec/05-services.md

 ### user

 `user` overrides the user used to run the container process.
-Default is that set by image (i.e. Dockerfile `USER`), if not set, `root`.
+The default is set by the image (i.e. Dockerfile `USER`).
+If it's not set, then `root`.

 ### userns_mode

 `userns_mode` sets the user namespace for the service.
-Supported values are platform specific and may depend on platform configuration
+Supported values are platform specific and may depend on platform configuration.

 ```yml
 userns_mode: "host"